English Opens Doors

-The English Opens Doors Program (Spanish language: Programa Inglés Abre Puertas /es/) is an initiative of the Chilean Ministry of Education (MINEDUC) to apply technical expertise and improve English as a foreign language (EFL) teaching, making it more accessible to Chilean people.
+The English Opens Doors Program (Spanish: Programa Inglés Abre Puertas, /es/) is an initiative of the Chilean Ministry of Education (MINEDUC) to apply technical expertise and improve English as a foreign language (EFL) teaching, making it more accessible to Chilean people.
 The English Opens Doors program was launched in 2003 and has been constantly supported since the first government of President Michelle Bachelet.

 In 2014, the English Opens Doors Program was transferred from the Curriculum and Evaluation Unit to the Division of General Education.
 This structural change reflects the Educational Reform of the second Bachelet government, as the Program has been tasked with carrying out the English component of the reform and reaching 1000 schools over the course of Bachelet's term.

 Activities

 National Volunteer Center

 Sponsored by the United Nations Development Program and the English Opens Doors Program (EODP) of the Ministry of Education, the National Volunteer Center seeks native and near-native English speakers to work as English teaching assistants in public schools throughout Chile.
 The National Volunteer Center runs a fee-free volunteer program.

 The full-time volunteer program began in 2004 with a pilot project consisting of 14 volunteers placed in the Antofagasta Region.
 The project was evaluated by the Adolfo Ibáñez University Business School.
 The number of volunteers has considerably extended, and the program now covers all regions of Chile, with the specific focus of benefiting socially-vulnerable school communities.
 The National Volunteer Center annually recruits approximately 200 - 300 international English speaking volunteers to work in partnership with Chilean English teachers, helping students develop their communicative English abilities through dynamic and game-based learning.

 Since 2004, over 2,100 English-speaking volunteers have been assigned to schools in every region of Chile, including the islands of Rapa Nui, Chiloe, and more.
 Over 650 municipal and state-subsidized private establishments have benefited from the program.